Can I Sue My Landlord for a Slip-and-Fall at My Apartment?

 New York landlords have an obligation to maintain reasonably safe conditions at their rental properties.
 When a landlord fails to satisfy that obligation, a tenant or guest will have a valid cause of action against the landlord.
 This includes any slip and fall injuries that are the direct and proximate result of the landlord’s negligence.

 This does not suggest that an injured tenant can sue the landlord for every accident.
 Liability in every slip-and-fall case will depend on the specific facts.
-Accordingly, the New York City personal injury lawyers at Douglas and London recommend that you contact a personal injury attorney as soon as possible.
+Accordingly, the New York City personal injury lawyers at Douglas & London recommend that you contact a personal injury attorney as soon as possible.
 Your opportunity to recover damages will improve if you act quickly before any facts are lost, or witness memories begin to fade.

 Call our experienced slip and fall attorneys for a free consultation!